Kurt Loder: Career

+Early journalism

+Loder has said that he “just fell into” journalism rather than deliberately pursuing it through college or a conventional professional training program.

+He returned to New Jersey at the end of 1972 and worked for a local newspaper.
+He later joined an Ocean City-based magazine operated by the sister of writer Gay Talese.

+In the summer of 1976, Loder left Ocean City to work for Good Times, a free rock-music weekly published on Long Island.
+He earned approximately $200 a week.

+At Good Times, Loder met fellow “music geek” David Fricke, who would also become a prominent music journalist.
+Loder later recalled:

-After meeting a fellow "music geek," David Fricke, "the two of us began driving into Manhattan virtually every night to wallow in the flourishing punk rock scene at CBGB's, Max's, etc. This was, fortunately, cool with the wives.
+The two of us began driving into Manhattan virtually every night to wallow in the flourishing punk rock scene at CBGB's, Max's, etc. This was, fortunately, cool with the wives.
 I mean, we'd still be sitting upright at four in the morning through fist fights, mass nod-outs, and sets by bands with names like Blinding Headache, played to audiences of three people, of which we'd be two-thirds.
-I don't think I can quite convey how great those days were."
+I don't think I can quite convey how great those days were.

+Fricke similarly recalled meeting Loder at Good Times near the end of 1977, living across the street from him and regularly accompanying him to clubs in New York City.

+Circus

+Loder and Fricke joined Circus in 1978.
+Loder became one of the magazine's editors.
+He later described its staff atmosphere as enjoyable and relaxed but regarded the publication itself as a second- or third-tier music magazine.

+The magazine concentrated heavily on commercially successful pop, hard rock and heavy metal.
+Loder later described its editorial priorities:

-They both joined Circus in 1978 and moved to Manhattan.
-Loder went on to become one of its official editors.
-The staff had a fun, relaxed atmosphere and considered the magazine to be second or third tier.
-Loder later said that "Whatever was said to be 'happening' in commercial pop music was... on the cover of Circus.
+Whatever was said to be “happening” in commercial pop music was... on the cover of Circus.
 Disco?
 Run with it.
 Shirtless teen popsters?
 Put 'em on the cover... a, shall we say, ardent enthusiasm for pix of nubile youths.
-Metal, of course, was really the mag's meat."
-He also remarked that "it was a foregone conclusion that writing of any technical ambition about new acts of any real excitement or interest would make it in the mag only by the sheerest accident."
+Metal, of course, was really the mag's meat.

+He also said that “it was a foregone conclusion that writing of any technical ambition about new acts of any real excitement or interest would make it in the mag only by the sheerest accident.”
-Loder started a nine-year run at Rolling Stone in May 1979.
-RockCritics.com has called him "one of Rolling Stones most talented and prolific feature writers."
-While at Rolling Stone, Loder co-authored singer Tina Turner's 1986 autobiography I, Tina.
-He then contributed to the screenplay adaptation for the film What's Love Got to Do with It.

-Loder joined MTV in 1987 as the host of their flagship music news program, The Week in Rock.
-It was later expanded and renamed to MTV News in which he was an anchor and correspondent.
-Loder was one of the first to break the news of Kurt Cobain's death; he interrupted regular programming to inform viewers that Cobain was found dead.
-Loder authored a 1990 collection of his Rolling Stone work called Bat Chain Puller.

-Loder has guest-starred as himself on Kenan & Kel, the "That '90s Show" episode of The Simpsons, Girlfriends, Duckman, Saturday Night Live, and Portlandia.
-He has appeared in several films.
-He was also parodied in the South Park episode "Timmy 2000".
+Despite his criticism of the magazine's editorial direction, the position allowed him to write regularly about popular music and helped establish him within the New York music press.